SciTools/iris/docs/iris/src/further_topics/metadata.rst

     DimCoordMetadata(standard_name='longitude', long_name=None, var_name='longitude', units=Unit('degrees'), attributes={'grinning face': '🙃'}, coord_system=GeogCS(6371229.0), climatological=False, circular=False)

-We can use the `namedtuple._make`_ method to create a **new** :class:`~iris.common.DimCoordMetadata` instance from an existing sequence or iterable:
+We can use the `namedtuple._make`_ method to create a **new** :class:`~iris.common.metadata.DimCoordMetadata` instance from an existing sequence or iterable:

     >>> values = (1, 2, 3, 4, 5, 6, 7, 8)